 Axel Honneth: 'Work – A Short History of a Modern Concept'

-The 2021 Royal Institute of Philosophy / University College Dublin Lecture will take place on 14 July.
+The 2021 Royal Institute of Philosophy / University College Dublin Lecture took place on 14 July.

 This year’s annual joint UCD and Royal Institute of Philosophy event will be held online on 14 July at 17.30.
 We will be joined by Axel Honneth, professor of philosophy at the University of Frankfurt and Columbia University.